-The Northern Inland region, located in the northern section of the Murray Darling Basin, enjoys a strong base of natural resources supporting the development of agriculture, mining, forestry and food manufacturing.344 In the long-term, projected growth will increase competing demands for town water availability, requiring future-proofing and investment in sustainable farming, water use efficiency and improved water storage and recycling infrastructure.
+The Northern Inland region, located in the northern section of the Murray Darling Basin, enjoys a strong base of natural resources supporting the development of agriculture, mining, forestry and food manufacturing.396 In the long-term, projected growth will increase competing demands for town water availability, requiring future-proofing and investment in sustainable farming, water use efficiency and improved water storage and recycling infrastructure.

-Water use regulations outlined in the Murray Darling Basin Plan sets the amount of water that can be taken from the Basin each year, with the aim to secure the region's water supply for farming and other industries, as well as leaving enough for the rivers, lakes, wetlands, plants and animals that depend on them.345 The NSW Department of Planning and Environment is preparing regional water strategies (RWS) across the state to identify current and future water related challenges and opportunities in each region (including challenges from a changing climate) and potential solutions to address these.346 The Northern Inland RDA region includes RWS regions of North Coast, Boarder Rivers, Gwydir, Namoi and Greater Hunter.
+Water use regulations outlined in the Murray Darling Basin Plan sets the amount of water that can be taken from the Basin each year, with the aim to secure the region's water supply for farming and other industries, as well as leaving enough for the rivers, lakes, wetlands, plants and animals that depend on them.397 The NSW Department of Planning and Environment is preparing regional water strategies (RWS) across the state to identify current and future water related challenges and opportunities in each region (including challenges from a changing climate) and potential solutions to address these.398 The Northern Inland RDA region includes RWS regions of North Coast, Boarder Rivers, Gwydir, Namoi and Greater Hunter.

 Modelling the effects of long-term climate change on hydrology in the Gwydir catchment indicates the potential for significant changes to river flows, with associated impacts on riverine and floodplain ecosystems.
 Similar alterations to the flow regime were predicted in the regulated Gwydir River, the unregulated river system and the Gwydir Wetlands.
-In general, the modelling shows the total volume of water flowing each year in these sections of the catchment reducing by 26% to 35%, impacting all components of the flow regime under the projected climate change scenario.347 variability across seasons and from year-to-year.
-349 drought conditions in the northern Murray Darling Basin affected water storages in the region between 2017-2020.350
+In general, the modelling shows the total volume of water flowing each year in these sections of the catchment reducing by 26% to 35%, impacting all components of the flow regime under the projected climate change scenario.
+399 rainfall variability across seasons and from year-to-year.
+401

-Agriculture, forestry and fishing is Northern Inland's largest output generating sector at
+Agriculture, forestry and fishing is Northern Inland's largest output generating sector at drought conditions in the northern Murray Darling Basin affected water storages in the region between 2017-2020.402